MlennGarien/800craft/README.txt

 === Licensing =================================================================

-800Craft code and binaries are covered by the GPLv3 licence, and distributed using both licences.
+800Craft code and binaries are covered by the GPLv3 license, and distributed using both licences.

-800Craft's licence:
+800Craft's license:
 Copyright (C) <2012> <Jon Baker, Glenn Mariën and Lao Tszy>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by